bartobri/spring-server/README.md

 4. **Command Function** - Executed in response to a command sent from the client or server.

-Because the client and server components expect the functions to be defined with specific function parameters and return values, each function type has it's own macro to simplify the process. below is how each of the four function classes should be defined using the macros.
+Because the client and server components expect the functions to be defined with specific parameters and return values, each function type has it's own macro to simplify the process.
+Below is how each of the four function classes should be defined using these macros.

 ```
 CONNECT_FUNCTION(function_name) {